Blond Bombshell Cindy Prado Sizzles In Insanely Short Floral Dress

 Many of her followers commented on the photo to let Prado know that she looks gorgeous while countless others raved over her amazing figure.
 A few other fans took the opportunity to let Cindy know that they entered the contest.

-“Looking amazing babe!,” one fan gushed with a few heart-eye and thumbs-up emoji.
+“Looking amazing babe!” one fan gushed with a few heart-eye and thumbs-up emoji.

 “Oh my goodness… I can’t get over how gorgeous you’re always looking,” another social media fan raved.